-The Fund will pay a service fee which will be paid to each dealer whose clients hold Units.
+The Fund pays a service fee to each dealer whose clients hold Units.
 The service fee will be calculated and paid at the end of each calendar quarter and will be equal to 0.30 percent annually of the net asset value of the Units held by clients of the dealer.

-Restructuring costs consist of costs incurred for the special meeting of unitholders held during the year to consider and vote upon a special resolution to extend the term of the Fund and reposition it so that it might grow in size, increase in value and utilize its existing tax losses.
-Special resolution expenses amounting to \$236,411 were paid during the year in respect of the special meeting and solicitation fees.
+Restructuring costs consisted of costs incurred for the special meeting of unitholders held in December 2010 to consider and vote upon a special resolution to extend the term of the Fund.
+In 2010, special resolution expenses amounting to \$236,411 were accrued or paid pertaining to the special meeting of which \$48,237 in unclaimed soliciation fees were recovered in 2011.